aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/README.md

 The search component includes a document summary feature as an advanced Retrieval Augmented Generation (RAG) technique.
 This can improve the relevance of answers by comparing the question posed by the user to summaries of the documents in the document base, and ranking the results of full-text search from those documents with relevant summaries higher.
 This approach can help reduce occurrences of search results from mentions in less relevant or authoritative documents.
 The feature can be enabled or disabled by setting the parameter use_summary in the file /containers/streamlit/opensearch_retrieve_helper.py.
 More details are in the Tunable parameters section below.
 The diagram below illustrates how the document summary process can improve search results.

 ![image info](images/summary_rag_approach_overview.png)

+## Search based on document age

+For many use cases, documents that are newer are more relevant, since older documents may contain out-of-date information.
+This chatbot includes a search component that can lower the likelihood of older documents appearing in search results based on configurable parameters.

+To enable this technique, a date must be assigned to each document as it is ingested.
+For this demonstration, dates for .pdf and .docx files are set according to each document’s metadata creation date, and for .md files the date is set according to the last modified date in S3.
+Other approaches of determining document date may be more appropriate for your use case.
+The date of each Document is set in the index_documents_helper.py file in the /containers/lambda_index folder.
+Here each document’s date is stored in an OpenSearch index which can later be queried.

+To enable age-based search, the parameter use_date must be set to True and the years_until_no_value must be set to a number of years age where the document no longer has value.
+These parameters are located in the file opensearch_retrieve_helper in the /containers/streamlit folder for production-like deployment and the file 3_search_indices.ipynb in the /notebooks/sagemaker_studio folder for development and test.

+Based on the above parameters, each full text search relevance score is adjusted in proportion to the document’s age until the years_until_no_value is reached, at which point the relevance score is zero.
+Full text hits with lower scores are less likely to appear than those with higher scores.
+All full text search hits with adjusted relevance scores below the value set in the full_text_hit_score_threshold parameter are ignored

 ## Guardrails to filter harmful content